-If the capital, as defined above, shall have been diminished by depreciation in the value of its property, or by losses, or otherwise, to an amount less than the aggregate amount of the capital represented by the issued and outstanding stock of all classes having a preference upon the distribution of assets, the directors of such company shall not declare and pay out of such net profits any dividends upon any shares of any classes of its capital stock until the deficiency in the amount of capital represented by the issued and outstanding stock of all classes having a preference upon the distribution of assets and preference upon the distribution of assets.
+If the capital, as defined above, shall have been diminished by depreciation in the value of its property, or by losses, or otherwise, to an amount less than the aggregate amount of the capital represented by the issued and outstanding stock of all classes having a preference upon the distribution of assets, the directors of such company shall not declare and pay out of such net profits any dividends upon any shares of any classes of its capital stock until the deficiency in the amount of capital represented by the issued and outstanding stock of all classes having a preference upon the distribution of assets having a preference upon the distribution of assets of its capital stock until the deficiency in the amount of capital represented by the issued and outstanding stock of all classes having a preference upon the distribution of assets shall have been repaired.

-Employee benefits reserve results from the share-based payment arrangements and are described in detail in Note 2.3 Material accounting policies, (k) Share-based payment arrangements and Note 14 Share-based payment arrangements.
+Employee benefits reserve results from the share-based payment arrangements and are described in detail in Note 2.3 Material accounting policies, (k) Share-based payment arrangements and Note 15 Share-based payment arrangements.
 Employee benefit reserve is not transferred or reclassified within equity.